openblockchains/blockchain-whitepapers/bitgold.md

 3. The proof of work is securely timestamped.
 This should work in a distributed fashion, with several different timestamp services so that no particular timestamp service need be substantially relied on.

-4. Alice adds the challenge string and the timestamped proof of work string to a distributed property title registryfor bit gold.
+4. Alice adds the challenge string and the timestamped proof of work string to a distributed property title registry for bit gold.
 Here, too, no single server is substantially relied on to properly operate the registry.

 5. The last-created string of bit gold provides the challenge bits for the next-created string.